About Dedicated Finance

 This project applies institutional-grade data standards to public macro analysis - combining professional rigour with an independent perspective and no conflicts of interest.

 No exchange affiliations.
 No pressure to generate trading signals.
-Freedom to focus on data quality and analytical integrity over quarterly metrics.
+Freedom to focus on data quality and analytical integrity.

 Data Sources & Update Frequency